What is advanced or metastatic prostate cancer?

 - Swelling in the legs and feet.

-Race and prostate cancer
+Progression of prostate cancer

-Call your doctor immediately if you:
+Call your doctor now if you:

 - Are completely unable to urinate.

-- Have painful urination and a fever higher than 100°F (37.78°C), chills, or body aches.
+- Have painful urination and a fever, chills, or body aches.

 - Have blood or pus in your urine or semen.

 Call your doctor to schedule an appointment if you have unexplained:

 - Dull, aching pain in your lower back, pelvis, or hips.